CERT Basic Training

 See the CERT COVID-19 Policy

-(For CERT Continuing Education, see this page)
+(For CERT Continuing Education, see this page.
+For CERT Advanced Training, see this page.)

 The CERT Basic Training Course prepares you to help yourself and others at home and in your community in the event of a catastrophic disaster.